isuparnopal/RF_respiration_monitoring/README.md

 ### System Modelling

 The approach we have chosen to pursue involves studying the amplitude related changes of a transmitted message signal due to a person's respiration, as proposed in WiBreathe [1].
-The system is modelled as shown below:
+The system is modelled as shown below.